turbot/steampipe-mod-aws-compliance/docs/index.md

 [AWS Foundational Security Best Practices](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-fsbp-controls.html) is a set of controls that detect when your deployed accounts and resources deviate from security best practices.

 [CIS AWS Benchmarks](https://www.cisecurity.org/benchmark/amazon_web_services/) provide a predefined set of compliance and security best-practice checks for AWS accounts.

+[GDPR](https://docs.aws.amazon.com/audit-manager/latest/userguide/GDPR.html) provides a set of robust requirements that raise and harmonize standards for data protection, security, and compliance throughout the European Union (EU).

 [HIPAA Compliance](https://aws.amazon.com/compliance/hipaa-compliance/) provides a set of general-purpose security standards for the U.S. Health Insurance Portability and Accountability Act (HIPAA).